gouniaksharareddy/CertiLink/README.md

 | Email     | example@gmail.com    | For receiving notifications (optional) |

 👩‍💻 Developers
-KONDAKINDI SNEHA REDDY
+KONDAKINDI SNEHA REDDY,
-GOUNI AKSHARA REDDY
+GOUNI AKSHARA REDDY,
 SHAHEDA SAMREEN

 This project is licensed for educational use only.